 "Mr Pochard," Rufus said.
 "I must confess, I didn't give much credence to your claims about your speaking chambers.
 Consider this my apology for doubting your words."

 “Gratifying to hear, Mr Remore.
 I will leave you to your call.”

 Rufus turned and shook Pochard’s hand before the elf departed.

 Pochard left, closing the door to the chamber behind him.
 Rufus stood on the circular platform on the floor and waited, enjoying the pleasant atmosphere.
 He’d spent enough time in plain, cramped, humid speaking chambers to genuinely appreciate the difference.

 Finally, the pool of water started stirring, indicating the connection was being made.
 The light coming through the pool started wildly shimmering.
 The water rose up from the pool, surging into the shape of Rufus’ father.
 Colour appeared in the water as if someone had tipped dyes into it, fleshing out the image to a rather excellent facsimile of his father’s features.

 Pochard hadn’t been understating the quality of the connection.
-The image of Rufus’ father, Callum Remore, was startlingly lifelike.
+The image of Rufus’ father, Gabriel Remore, was startlingly lifelike.
 When the image shifted from water statue to animation, it replicated his expressions and body language with startling accuracy.

 “Father,” Rufus said.